Ever found yourself dreaming of a quiet spot tucked away under vast skies and sprawling landscapes?

 Whether you are visiting Prince Albert just for a day or a week or two, it is a place that, once under its veil of serenity and calm, you’ll want to rest there a little longer.

-A haven to shelter in to enjoy nature, relaxation, and all that this pretty town and its surroundings offer.
+It’s a place to escape to—a sanctuary amongst the surrounding mountains, a haven to shelter in and enjoy nature, relaxation, and all this pretty town and its surroundings offer.

 Two weeks into our house sit, South Africa went into strict lockdown due to the Coronavirus pandemic.
 Our five weeks in Prince Albert became five months.

-Although being in Prince Albert in times of COVID-19 restricted our thorough exploration, five months gave us ample time to get the ‘vibe’ of this town.
+Although being in Prince Albert during COVID-19 restricted our thorough exploration, five months gave us ample time to get the ‘vibe’ of this town.

-Unlike in many towns of South Africa, Prince Albert does not have high-security fences with barbed wire.
+Unlike many towns in South Africa, Prince Albert does not have high-security fences with barbed wire.
 Many locals leave their windows open and doors unlocked, so there is no fear of assaults or carjacking.

 There are plenty of things to do in Prince Albert and its surrounding area.
 Hopefully, you’ll be there long enough to feel the town’s heart—the locals’ pride, interesting stories, and bottomless generosity and friendliness.

-There is a sense of solidarity in Prince Albert, which is often missing in many parts of South Africa, where the divides between white and black skin seem too marked and too broken.
+There is a sense of solidarity in Prince Albert, often missing in many parts of South Africa, where the divides between white and black skin seem too marked and broken.

 We hope you enjoy your time there as much as we did.